BC

 Introduction

-This case study examines how coaching businesses can achieve substantial returns through virtual assistant support.
-The analysis demonstrates proven delegation strategies for coaching businesses.
-This study provides financial projections and implementation strategies for hiring VAs for coaches, based on industry benchmarks from coaching businesses nationwide.
+This financial projection examines how coaching businesses can potentially achieve substantial returns through specialized virtual assistant support for coaching practices.
+The model demonstrates proven delegation strategies based on industry benchmarks from coaching businesses nationwide.

 How to Establish Baseline Metrics

-What metrics should you track before hiring a VA?
 According to Harvard Business Review’s productivity research, systematic approaches significantly improve outcomes.
-The coaching business tracked baseline metrics for 4 weeks before VA integration.
+Track baseline metrics for 4 weeks before VA integration.

 Pre-VA Financial Data